After the Island, by Katy Ames

 “Well, Ms. Carter.
 Sadie.
 It is a pleasure to see you.
 Again.”

 Sadie’s pulse had returned to its regular pace after her dash across the hotel.
 But even as she kept her eyes casually fixed on Jack’s, she realized that her hand was still clasped in his.
-And as the heat from his broad palm and strong fingers seeped in and spread up her arm, Sadie’s heart began to race for an entirely different reason.
+As the heat from his broad palm and strong fingers seeped in and spread up her arm, Sadie’s heart began to race for an entirely different reason.
 Perhaps Jack caught a glimpse of discomfort on her face.
-Or he felt the subtle shiver that raced across her fingers.
+Or felt the subtle shiver that raced across her fingers.
 Either way, he released her hand and took a step back, his smile easy, charming.

-Jack shoved his hands into the pockets of his suit pants and rocked back gently on his heels.
+Jack shoved his hands into the pockets of his suit pants and rocked back on his heels.
 “What a kind offer, Sadie.
 And though I’m sure you’d make a charming tour guide, I see some of my colleagues in the bar.”
 Just beyond the lobby Sadie saw a collection of Jack’s co-workers relaxing, rocks glasses balanced on the arms of leather chairs, dark rumblings of laughter catching between the cracking of logs in the fireplaces lining the lounge.
-“A scotch and a seat by one of those fireplaces is exactly what I need after today’s trip.”
+“A Scotch and a seat by one of those fireplaces is exactly what I need after today’s trip.”

 Sadie plucked the paper from his fingers, careful not to brush his skin with hers.
 If she’d been less distracted she’d have realized it was a business card before staring at it for a second.
 She also would have realized what he’d written on the back.
 And, most likely, why.
 But with her brain still skittering over her odd reaction to his handshake, she looked blankly between the card and his face several times before he took pity on her.

 “Certainly, Mr. Avery.
 I’ll be sure they contact you as soon as your room is ready.”
-Trying to regain some credibility, Sadie continued, “If you’d like me to bring you your keys just let the front desk know when they call.
+Trying to regain some credibility, Sadie continued, “If you’d like me to bring you the keys just let the front desk know when they call.
 They have my number.
 I’d be happy to save you a trip back to the lobby.
-I can bring the keys to you at the bar.”
+I can deliver the keys to you at the bar.”

 It wasn’t a peculiar offer.
 It was something her team did for their VIP clients all the time.
 Sadie had lost count of the number of times they’d checked guests in and met them at their cars, escorting them straight up to their rooms like they were foreign dignitaries.
 But Jack seemed startled by it, his head starting a steady shake before she finished speaking.